-The CAPE tentative agreement is aligned with the demands expressed by TRs in the initial bargaining survey.
-Here are some of the few main elements of the TR tentative agreement:
+The CAPE tentative agreement is aligned with the demands expressed by ECs in the initial bargaining survey.
+Here are some of the few main elements of the EC tentative agreement:

-- ✓ The early increment of the vacation leaves. - ✓ The right to disconnect. - ✓ The expanded definition of technological change. - ✓ The right to discuss outsourcing. - ✓ New telework provision stipulates the panel must issue its recommendation within 90 days after referral of the grievance.
+- ✓ The early increment of the vacation leaves. - ✓ Expansion of recognition of years of service by employers. - ✓ The right to disconnect. - ✓ New telework provision stipulates the joint panel must issue its recommendation within 90 days after referral of the grievance.